yuja/jj/docs/contributing.md

 Previously, the version switcher would not work unless the value of the `site_url` config in `mkdocs.yml` matched the actual URL the site is being served from.
-This bug should now be fixed, but if you are not serving the site from https://jj-vcs.github.com/jj and something does not work weirdly, you might want to adjust the `site_url` to something like `https://jjfan.github.io/jj`.
+This bug should now be fixed, but if you are not serving the site from <https://jj-vcs.github.com/jj> and something fails weirdly, you might want to adjust the `site_url` to something like `https://jjfan.github.io/jj`.

 ## Modifying protobuffers (this is not common)